wp-plugins/quick-restaurant-menu/readme.txt

 `[erm_menu id=123]`

+= How do I create a variable menu? =

+Click on **Rest.
+Menus Week** in your WordPress admin sidebar.
+Click on **Add New** to create your first entry and save the post.

+Add different schedules and assign a menu to each one.

+Reorder the schedules with drag and drop.

+Insert the shortcode in some page/post.

+The page will display the menu that satisfies the first schedule rule.
+If no rule is satisfied then no menu will be displayed.

+You can create rules for different days and for different hours.

 = How do I manage currency character? =

 You don't need to insert the currency on each price.
 Just go to **Rest.
 Menus -> Settings**, insert your currency and in with position you want it to display: before or after the price.